 Nothing can prepare you for Bhutan.
 It's like nowhere else you've been.
 It has a magic about it that's indescribable.
 The quiet smiles.
 The natural rhythms of life.
-The temples that seem to challenge the Himalayas.
-The mystery of Buddhism.
+The temples that seem to challenge the heights of the Himalaya.
 The crisp air.
-The striking mountains always looming, protecting.
-It's a people rooted in history and yet changing with the times.
+The people rooted in history and yet changing with the times.
 It's not Shangri-La - it's more real than that.
 It's a country balancing the modern with the ancient.
 It's what you've pictured and what you couldn't have imagined.
 Let's tread gently and leave it just as we found it.

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

-This Premiere Inn Trip includes two Casual Inn nights at Dhensa Boutique Resort, which just opened in 2014.
-While we expect great things from this beautiful hotel, it may take time for their amenities and services to be fully operating at a Premiere Inn level.
-We’ve chosen it because of its proximity to our favorite routes, its friendly (albeit unassuming) hospitality, strong cultural character and the tremendous view from the hotel’s deck.
+This Premiere Inn Trip includes two Casual Inn nights at Dhensa Boutique Resort, which opened mid-2014.
+While we expect great things from this beautiful hotel, it may take a few seasons for their amenities and services to be fully operating at a Premiere Inn level.
+We've chosen it because of its proximity to our favorite routes, its friendly (albeit unassuming) hospitality, strong cultural character and the tremendous view from the hotel's deck.

 Many hotels and restaurants on our itinerary see few Western travelers and therefore lack many Western-style services.
 Note that the Bhutanese government oversees most hotels, making room availability subject to bureaucratic needs.
 The extra-firm twin beds, the ornate Bhutanese window coverings that keep guest rooms dark, the leisurely service found in neighborhood restaurants and the limited supply of beer can all be appreciated when you keep a sense of humor and see patience as a traveler's virtue.